What motivated you to pursue postgraduate study?

-Additionally, in terms of course administration, my programme officer kindly resolved a handful of enquiries and the advisors from the Professional Liaison Unit provided personalised CV reviews.
+Additionally, in terms of course administration, my programme officer kindly resolved a handful of enquiries and the advisors from the Corporate Relations & Employability Unit provided personalised CV reviews.
 City's Careers & Employability team also reviewed my CV and job application documents.

 What are your career plans and how has City prepared you for them?

 I am grateful that City has an online portal to find internship placements.
 Also, several supervisors in the programme took industry projects as our dissertation projects, which worked as a 3 months internship scheme.